JoeTodes/JCS-Robotics/ELT1010/ELT1010GuideBook2.md

 ![An LED](../images/led.jpg)

+**For this example and into the next lesson, please use a RED LED**

 There are two ways to tell which leg is which.
 First, you'll notice that **one leg is slightly longer than the other**.
 This is the positive leg.
 The other way to tell is by looking closely at the bottom of the plastic cap of the LED.
 While it looks like a circle, **one side is actually flat**.
 The leg closest to this flat edge is the negative leg. **LEDs** only allow current to flow through them (and thus light up) from the positive leg to the negative.
 A backwards LED is the **#1 most common mistake you will make in this course**, luckily it's an easy fix.
 In the circuit we are building, you'll need to connect the **positive** leg to one of the **resistor's** legs, and the **negative** leg to the **negative rail**.
 Here's one way to build this circuit on the breadboard:

 ![The Simple LED Circuit on a Breadboard](./../images/breadboards/ledcircuitbb.png)